gamesfortrees/ecosia-board-game/docs/index.md

 **Ecosia: the board game** is the fun co-op board game that you probably already own!
 Based on the popular game about colonialism and resource extraction _Settlers of Catan_, we've remagined what living in the island of Catan could be like if humans and nature could co-exist.

 This game was developed by a group of board game fans at Ecosia with a multitude of skills, but more importantly a love for trees, nature and the environment.
+It features a mix of strategy and luck.
 If you decide to give it a try, we would love to hear back from you over on our Github page.

+**Players**: 1-6 (ideally 4 players)
+**Duration**: 30-40 minutes

 ## Materials needed

 Part of the idea of a sustainable board game is to avoid having to buy a new game.
 We encourage you to repurpose the cards and pieces from Catan and other games, but you can also print our custom-made card deck.
 To play **Ecosia: the board game** you will need:

 * Settlers of Catan basic board
 * Number tiles from Catan, and a bag to place them
 * Catan's resource cards + knight cards (or print our tree management deck)
 * A Standard 52-card deck (or print our event deck)
 * 1 D4 die
 * 3 sets of at least 15 identical pieces to represent 3 species of trees
-*   A first-player token
+* A first-player token (e.g. the robbers token from Catan)
+* A small opaque bag (should fit your hand)

 {% include components.md %}

 {% include concepts.md %}

+{% include setup.md %}

+{% include gameplay.md %}